QCDHUB/JAM16/README.md

 ## About

-The repository contains interpolation tables for the collinear parton distribution functions in the nucleon, and the collinear parton to hadron fragmentation functions.
+The repository contains interpolation tables for the the collinear parton to hadron fragmentation functions.
 The interpolation codes and grids are available in:

 * [python](https://github.com/QCDHUB/JAM16/tree/master/python)